Posted by marilynch

 Hey, I bike commute to work from Watsonville nearly to Carmel.
-Definitely looking forward to a vastly better option than this busy route on Highway 1.
+Definitely looking forward to infrastructure improvements.
+Highway 1 gets busy.
 The only way I feel safer in this stretch right now is biking on the left side, like a pedestrian.
 But that’s not only illegal, it’s dangerous as well; not really a solution!
-The completion of the Sanctuary Scenic Trail can’t happen fast enough to suit me!
+The completion of the Monterey Bay Sanctuary Scenic Trail network can’t happen fast enough to suit me.

 Bring your bicycle when in Santa Cruz County too!

 Biking in downtown Santa Cruz, just off the Pacific Garden Mall….

 A native of Toronto and now resident of Brooklyn, Sarah visited on the Central Coast of California on 29 August 2011 (and again in 2013).
 She tried out my spare bike, the old red Univega, on West Cliff Drive in Santa Cruz.
 Falling deeper in love with biking on the Monterey Bay, she is anxious to return.
 What’s not to love!
 Biking here–either side of the bay–is fabulous.